Coreopsis-cyber/smart_alarm/README.md

 To run the code, you will need a web browser google chrome preferably, you can download it here "https://www.google.com/chrome/".
 Other web browsers (e.g safari) may not exectute as intended.

 For this code to function it requires an API key for both the weather and news modules.
-This can be aquired by going on "https://newsapi.org/" and "https://openweathermap.org/api" and signing up for a free API key. this should then be added the the configuration file called "config.json" in-between the quotation marks for the appropriate key.
+This can be acquired by going on "https://newsapi.org/" and "https://openweathermap.org/api" and signing up for a free API key.
+This should then be added the the configuration file called "config.json" in-between the quotation marks for the appropriate key.
 In that file you may also customise your location for the weather api by changing the city to the city you are currently in.
 You will also need an area code to get covid 19 data from a specific region in the UK.
 Use "https://findthatpostcode.uk/areatypes/rgn.html" to find the one for your area.

 It also requires certain modules to be installed:
-To do this open up the command line (search command line in your apps if you have difficulty finding it) and manually install them one at a time by copying each line seperately into the command line and pressing enter after each one.
+To do this open up the command line (search command line in your apps if you have difficulty finding it) and manually install them one at a time by copying each line separately into the command line and pressing enter after each one.

 ```sh
 $ pip3 install sched